This is how to ensure your career path stays on track

 1. Success is not guaranteed

 Nothing in life is guaranteed.
-You can do things to improve your odds of being successful, but you don’t know how things will end up.
-We may think we know our future, but success is uncertain.
+You can take steps to improve your chances of success, but you can’t predict how things will ultimately turn out.

-Tweak your decision-making based on your past work experiences, and don’t overthink big decisions.
 When you consistently do things well in your career, you’ll have the best shot at success.

 Nothing is handed to you on a silver platter in your career.

-Remember that success doesn’t create happiness.
-Happiness creates success.
 If you seek success, be happy in what you do in your career and avoid being insecure about it.

 A successful career doesn’t just happen overnight.
 It requires you to think about what you want and how to make it happen.
-The key to success is the discipline to work toward your goals.

 2. Patience is key

 Waiting for the right opportunity at your current employer or another employer is critical.
-You must know yourself and hold out for the right job that’s a good fit for you.

 “Patience is not the ability to wait, but the ability to keep a good attitude while waiting.”